 - Your kindness is your credential

-When you don’t know your place, doubt your skills, and feel like an insecure mess, know that what matters more than anything you say is your kindness that brings you to reach out in the first place.
+When you don’t know your place, doubt your skills, and feel like an insecure mess, know that what matters more than anything you say is the kindness that has brought you to reach out in the first place.
 People remember your intention far more than any specific thing you said.

 - Listening speaks volumes